-Unhappiness from even a small percentage of your employees can easily spread across your organization, resulting in the extremely costly consequences of higher turnover, lower productivity, a negative brand image, and unsatisfied customers.
+Unhappiness from even a small percentage of your employees can easily spread across your organization, resulting in the extremely costly consequences of higher turnover, lower productivity, a negative brand image or dissatisfied customers.
 Employees must have a way to constructively express their discontent and know that the company cares about what they have to say.

-A retailer with 37,000 employees across 300 stores found that the 25% of stores with the highest employee engagement scores ended the year almost 14% over their profit budget, while the lowest 25% collectively missed their profit goals by 30%*.
+A retailer with 37,000 employees across 300 stores found that the 25 percent of stores with the highest employee engagement scores ended the year almost 14 percent over their profit budget, while the lowest 25 percent collectively missed their profit goals by 30 percent*.

 Other research suggests that these figures are extremely conservative.
-Sibson & Company, a human capital consulting firm, reports that the costs of turnover are closer to 150 percent of the leaving employee's annual salary when factoring in the company’s handicapped ability to keep current customers, attract new ones, increase productivity or pursue growth opportunities.
+Sibson & Company, a human capital consulting firm, reports that the costs of turnover are closer to 150% of the leaving employee's annual salary when factoring in the company’s handicapped ability to keep current customers, attract new ones, increase productivity, or pursue growth opportunities.
 Sibsom & Company projects that the cost to recoup the loss from just one crew member in a fast food restaurant requires the sales of an additional 7,613 children's combo meals at $2.50 each, while a clothing store must sell almost 3,000 pairs of khakis at $35 to recoup the loss of one sales clerk

 The good news is that turnover can be reduced dramatically, and we can help.

-When we help you integrate employee engagement survey results with other invaluable data sources such as customer surveys, mystery shop programs, and compliance audits, the data will tell a powerful, aligned story that will fuel leadership decision-making and drive loyalty and profits.
+When we help you integrate employee engagement survey results with other invaluable data sources such as customer surveys, mystery shop programs, and compliance audits, the data will tell a powerful, aligned story.
+That story will fuel leadership decision-making and drive loyalty and profits.

-Contact Us to learn more about how BestMark can unlock your companys potential for ever-increasing success.
+Contact to learn more about how BestMark can unlock your companys potential for ever-increasing success.

 4. Cost to recoup loss from one crew member in fast food restaurant requires sales of additional 7,613 children's combo, while clothing store must sell almost 3,000 pairs of khakis to recoup loss of one sales clerk.
 Source: www.morebusiness.com.
 (2007).
 [Online].
 Retrieved September 15, 2008, from http://www.morebusiness.com/running_your_business/management/d968034020.brc